TJ-overflow/TJ-overflow/README.md

 ## Welcome to TJ-overflow 👋

-I am currently learning computer science and artificial intelligence to integrate new new knowledge and skills into my background in economics(Game Theory Ph.D) and business/finance consulting.
+I am currently learning computer science and artificial intelligence to integrate new knowledge and skills into my background in economics(Game Theory Ph.D) and business/finance consulting.

 I am eager to collaborate on machine learning applications in business consulting and economic analysis!!